-A Congregation Emergency Committee could consist of 5-10 members, depending on the size and/or needs of the church and may include clergy, lay members experienced in disaster relief/recovery, leaders of church ministries, the Jr./Sr. Warden, vestry members, and staff.
-Areas of focus may be: media relations, facilities, congregational connections, other church assets (vessels, banners, etc.), technology (evacuation and relocation of property), finance, and insurance.
+A Congregation Emergency Committee should consist of 5-10 members, depending on the size and/or needs of the church and may include clergy, lay members experienced in disaster relief/recovery, leaders of church ministries, the Jr./Sr. Warden, Vestry members, and staff.
+Possible guidelines are: media relations, facilities, congregational relations, other church assets (vessels, banners, etc.), technology (evacuation and relocation of property).